artalar/reatom/docs/src/pages/packages/npm-react.md

 ---
-# FIXME: copied from `../../../packages/npm-react/README.md
-layout: ../layouts/Layout.astro
+layout: ../../layouts/Layout.astro
 title: npm-react
-description: Docs for @reatom/npm-react package
+description: Reatom for npm-react
 ---
+# @reatom/npm-react

 Installation is just `npm i @reatom/npm-react@alpha`.
 Also, you need to be installed `react` and `@reatom/core@alpha` or `@reatom/framework@alpha`.